MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-178-Specifications-Packagings/subpart-C-Specifications-Cylinders/section-178.68.md

 (1) If the weld is not at midlength of the cylinder, the test section must be no less in width than 30 times the cylinder wall thickness.
 The weld must be in the center of the section.
 Weld reinforcement must be removed by machining or grinding so that the weld is flush with the exterior of the parent metal.
 There must be no evidence of cracking in the sample when it is flattened between flat plates to no more than 6 times the wall thickness.

-(2) If the weld is at midlength of the cylinder, the test may be made as specified in paragraph (i)(1) of this section or must be made between wedge shaped knife edges (60° angle) rounded to a1/2 inch radius.
+(2) If the weld is at midlength of the cylinder, the test may be made as specified in paragraph (i)(1) of this section or must be made between wedge shaped knife edges (60° angle) rounded to a 1/2 inch radius.
 There must be no evidence of cracking in the sample when it is flattened to no more than 6 times the wall thickness.

 (j) *Mechanical test.* A mechanical test must be conducted to determine yield strength, tensile strength, elongation as a percentage, and reduction of area of material as a percentage as follows: